Moonday Mag ⋆⁺₊

 Magdalena Styś is a writer and poet currently based in Amsterdam.
 Their work has appeared in Also Cool Mag, the Amazine, and elsewhere.
 Find out more about them and read their work at magdalenastys.com.

-Some favorite books: On Earth We're Briefly Gorgeous, Howl, Lunch Poems
+Some favorite books: On Earth We're Briefly Gorgeous, Howl and Other Poems, Lunch Poems

 Coby Dominus, fiction reader